Large deflection scattering, soft radiation and KMOC formalism: Review of KMOC formalism

 and the leading soft factor has the following expansion

 With these classical expansions and scaling the external soft momenta, $k^{\mu}=\hbar\bar{k}^{\mu}$, we get

 Since the above argument is basically keeping track of the cancellation of factors of $\hbar$ arising from the amplitude and the measure, the conclusion that leading the contribution to the radiation flux comes from the $A^{\text{tree}}_{4+1}$ amplitude will hold for finite frequency radiation as well.
-The importance of the single photon emission amplitude has also been emphasized in the important work of \cite{Britto:2021pud}, which we discuss now. \item Since the out-state is computed perturbatively, we see that at a fixed order in the small deflection parameter, only a finite number of amplitudes with photons give the classical radiative flux.
+The importance of the single photon emission amplitude has also been emphasized in the important work of \cite{Cristofoli:2021jas}, which we discuss now.

+\item Since the out-state is computed perturbatively, we see that at a fixed order in the small deflection parameter, only a finite number of amplitudes with photons give the classical radiative flux.
 For instance, as we have seen at Leading order (LO - $e^{6}$), the $A_{5}^{\text{tree}}$ contributes.
 Similarly, at Next to Leading Order (NLO - $e^{8}$), we expect from power counting that the $A_{5}$ both at $1$-loop and tree-level contribute.
 Additionally, at each order, there can be a contribution from the product of tree amplitudes with photons, and these go as